 In 2017, Pierce County, WA had a population of 877k people with a median age of 36.1 and a median household income of $69,278.
 Between 2016 and 2017 the population of Pierce County, WA grew from 861,312 to 876,764, a 1.79% increase and its median household income grew from $64,434 to $69,278, a 7.52% increase.

 The population of Pierce County, WA is 66.7% White Alone, 10.9% Hispanic or Latino, and 7.16% Two or More Races.
 N/A% of the people in Pierce County, WA speak a non-English language, and 96% are U.S. citizens.

-The largest universities in Pierce County, WA are Tacoma Community College, with 2,037 graduates, University of Washington-Tacoma Campus, with 1,620 graduates, and Pierce College at Fort Steilacoom, with 1,601 graduates.
+The largest universities in Pierce County, WA are Tacoma Community College (1,924 degrees awarded in 2016), University of Washington-Tacoma Campus (1,665 degrees), and Pierce College-Fort Steilacoom (1,548 degrees).